XaF/omni/website/contents/tutorials/03-set-up-a-repository/0301-up-configuration.md

   - go
 ```

+Running `omni up` will now install those dependencies for us, and omni's [dynamic environment](/reference/dynamic-environment) will make sure that we can use them right away.

-We can now run our commands through `python python/pysayhello.py xaf` or `go run go/src/gosayhello.go xaf` even if Python and Go are not accessible anywhere else in our system: we are using omni's dynamic environment, which gives us access to the expected versions of those tools to run our commands.
+This means that we can now run our commands through `python python/pysayhello.py xaf` or `go run go/src/gosayhello.go xaf` even if Python and Go are not accessible anywhere else in our system: we are using omni's dynamic environment, which gives us access to the expected versions of those tools to run our commands.

 You might observe a slight delay when running `go run go/src/gosayhello.go xaf`.
 This is related to calling `go run` everytime we run that command.
 To make things more efficient at call time, we can compile a binary during `omni up` using a [`custom` operation](/reference/configuration/parameters/up/custom):